minhtuan29/computer-graphics-cs465/README.md

 If you see the article useful, give me a star to motivate me keep going <3

 # License
-MIT License TuanHoang Copyright (c) 2021
+MIT License TuanHoang Copyright (©) 2021
 # Reference
 The Projects That Got Me Into Google (tips for software engineering projects) :
 https://www.youtube.com/watch?v=n4t_-NjY_Sg&t=506s